 - ✨ ASGI-Powered: Built w/ asynchronous support for modern web servers like Uvicorn and Daphne, enabling high concurrency.

-- 🛠️ Lightweight Design: Minimal dependencies for faster development and deployment.
+- 🛠️ Lightweight Design: Only optional dependencies for flexibility and faster development/deployment.

 - ⚡ Blazing Fast: Check out how MicroPie compares to other popular ASGI frameworks below!